-Writing an honors thesis gives highly motivated Women's Studies and Gender & Health majors a unique opportunity to work closely with Women’s Studies faculty to investigate a particular intellectual question through feminist, interdisciplinary scholarship.
-Below are the titles of the theses written in the last five years.
+Writing an honors thesis gives highly motivated Women's Studies and Gender and Health majors the unique opportunity to work closely with Women’s Studies faculty to investigate a particular intellectual question through feminist, interdisciplinary scholarship.
+Below are the titles of recently written theses.
 The first Gender & Health honors class graduated in 2018.

 Undergraduate Honors Theses by Year

 Alison Alkire, Surviving the Stage: Navigating the Performing Arts as a Survivor of Sexual Violence

 Benjamin Bugajski, Masc4masc vs. Masc4mascara: An exploration of queer male students' sexual and gender identity construction at the University of Michigan